Turkey: 2 dead in explosion in Izmir

 Police killed two assailants, according to Izmir governor Erol Ayyildiz, who blamed the militant Kurdistan Worker's Party, or PKK, for the attack.

+Police had stopped a suspicious vehicle at a checkpoint in front of the courthouse, which led to an armed clash between attackers and security forces, Ayyildiz said.
+During the clash, the attackers "detonated a car bomb as they tried to escape," he told reporters.

-He told reporters that the attackers were armed with Kalashnikov rifles and grenades.
+He said that the attackers were armed with Kalashnikov rifles and grenades.

 In the aftermath of the attack, Anadolu initially reported two suspected attackers were killed and a third was at large -- but it's not clear if there is another suspect.